 Four of Hearts:

-In the 1990s ITV began signing the stars of popular TV series up to Golden Handcuff deals, which would keep them working for the channel on undefined projects, often purposely different from the roles which had made them stars.
-In 1965, there were no Golden Handcuffs but with Patrick Wymark award-winning, voted most popular actor by readers of TV World and already recording the first series of ATV's The Power Game (which would be broadcast on 13 December 1965 ),the London weekday contractor Rediffusion kept him occupied with Four of Hearts.
+In 1965, there were no Golden Handcuff deals to keep popular ITV stars tied to the channel but with Patrick Wymark newly award-winning as TV actor of the year and voted most popular actor by readers of TV World and already recording the first series of ATV's The Power Game (which would be broadcast on 13 December 1965 ),the London weekday contractor Rediffusion kept him occupied with Four of Hearts.

 Four of Hearts was an umbrella series of four plays, produced by Cyril Coke who had directed Wymark in the previous year's adaptation of Crime and Punishment.
 The plays were loosely connected by the concept of romance and gave Wymark with the opportunity to play four lead characters very different from John Wilder.